 Note: Oracle recommends that you use an XA driver instead of a non-XA driver (with Emulate Two-Phase Commit) in global transactions.
 There are risks involved with using a non-XA driver in a global transaction.
-See Limitations and Risks When Emulating Two-Phase Commit Using a Non-XA Driver in Configuring and Managing WebLogic JDBC.
+See "Limitations and Risks When Emulating Two-Phase Commit Using a Non-XA Driver" in Oracle Fusion Middleware Configuring and Managing JDBC for Oracle WebLogic Server.

-Configuring Communication Channels
+3.3.2 Configuring Communication Channels